-Oklahoma City Community College may provide “directory information” in accordance with FERPA provisions.
-Directory information is defined as information which would not generally be considered harmful or an invasion of privacy if disclosed.
+Oklahoma City Community College may provide “directory information” in accordance with the provisions of FERPA.
+Directory information is defined as that information which would not generally be considered harmful or an invasion of privacy if disclosed.
 Designated directory information at Oklahoma City Community College includes the following:

 - Address (defined as City and State or Country of Residence)

 - Phone number

 - Major field of study and degree program